Demon702/WorldValuesBench/README.md

 	|  Q3	        | 410070959	     |   3     |
 	|  Q3	        | 364072161	     |   3     |

-	A sample output would look like-
+	A sample output would look like

 	```
 	{